- [Soundcard interfacing]

 To prolong the life of your PC, avoid humms and ground-loops, it is advisable to galvanically isolate the PC and the transceiver from each other - especially if they are not battery powered and you have a transistorized transceiver.
 This can be done with small isolation transformers for the audio, and opto-couplers for the PTT interface.
 It is recommended to install the audio isolation even when just using a receiver.

-I have had some problems with RF getting into my PC, and have added ferrite rings (I typically use material 43 for chokes) and clamshell clamp-on ferrites to AC- and DC-power cables, all audio signal I/O lines, and USB cables (keyboard, hub, etc.).
+I have had some problems with RF getting into my PC, and have added ferrite rings (I typically use material 43 for chokes) and clamshell clamp-on ferrites to all AC- and DC-power cables, all audio signal I/O lines, and all USB cables (keyboard, hub, etc.).
 My old Logitech® cordless mouse also locked-up at some transmit frequencies, and I have reverted to a USB wired mouse.
 Note that the cordless mouse operated at 27 MHz.
 Later models run at 2.4 GHz, some at 100-145 kHz; other brands apparently use 13 MHz...

 Modern laptops and notebook PCs no longer come equipped with a conventional serial COM-port.
 This means that the standard interface for the PTT signal is not directly available.
 USB-RSR232 adapters are available commercially.
 A USB-RS232 converter chip is readily available: the FT232BM chip from FTDI Ltd. This chip is built into many serial-USB dongles and sticks.
 It works with all popular digi-mode software packages.
 A driver for Windows etc. is readily available.
 Note that some inexpensive dongles/sticks from the Far East have a clone-chip that often has issues with drivers.
 Caveat emptor...
 Also, dongles/sticks do not include galvanic isolation (opto-coupler).